Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/readme.md

 For example, after the execution of the “IngestTelemetry”

-Integration with Azure Functions to process messages publishd by Azure Blockchain Workbench
+Integration with Azure Functions to process messages published by Azure Blockchain Workbench
 ----------------------------------------------------------------------------------------------
 [Capture Azure Blockchain Workbench events in Azure Functions and take action based on message type](ProcessEventsWithAzureFunctions.md)